subhayu99/sqlstream/docs/interactive-shell/interface-guide.md

 - State loads automatically on startup
 - If no saved state, starts with one empty tab

+**Incognito Mode** (`-i` or `--incognito`):
+- Launches without loading previous session state
+- Starts with a fresh empty tab
+- Does not save state on exit
+- Useful for temporary queries or privacy

 **Benefits**:
 - Resume work exactly where you left off
 - Never lose in-progress queries
 - Maintain context across sessions
+- Use incognito mode for one-off queries without cluttering your saved state

 ### 4. Tabbed Sidebar